 This article lists the features of the 2021.2 release of InterSystems IRIS® that, because of their difference in this version, affect the administration, operation, or development activities of existing systems.

 Customers upgrading their applications from earlier releases are strongly urged to read the upgrade checklist for the intervening versions as well.
-Also see Upgrading to this Release.

 This section contains information of interest to those who are familiar with administering prior versions of InterSystems IRIS and wish to learn what is new or different in this area for version 2021.2.